 How to run successful remote workshops

 Workshops are a great way to collaborate and align on ideas, problems and solutions.
-Until last year, almost all the workshops we facilitated were done in person.
+Until last year, almost all the usability testing workshops we facilitated were done in person.
 Since then, we have had to reconsider how we can achieve the same outcomes remotely.

 Preparation